Category

 Aug 29, 2023

-Under the esteemed patronage of HRH Princess Sumaya bint El Hassan, Chairman of the Board of Trustees of Princess Sumaya University for Technology, the Queen Rania Center for Entrepreneurship at PSUT has organized a ceremony to officially launch the “Orange Corners” program in Jordan.
+Under the esteemed patronage of HRH Princess Sumaya bint El Hassan, Chair of the Board of Trustees of Princess Sumaya University for Technology, the Queen Rania Center for Entrepreneurship at PSUT has organized a ceremony to officially launch the “Orange Corners” program in Jordan.
 The “Orange Corners” program is supported by the Kingdom of the Netherlands in collaboration with iPARK and through a strategic partnership with Zain Innovation Campus (ZINC).

 The event witnessed the presence of Prof. Dr. Wejdan Abu Elhaija, President of PSUT, along with Prof. Dr. Bassam Hammo, Vice President for Administrative Affairs.
 Distinguished guests included His Excellency Mr. Harry Verweij, the Netherlands Ambassador to Jordan, as well as His Excellency Mr. Ahmed Hanandeh, Minister of Digital Economy and Entrepreneurship.
 Also in attendance were Omar Hamarneh, Advisor to Her Royal Highness Princess Sumaya bint El Hassan and Executive Director of iPARK, Serene Duwayri, Incubation Director, Mohammad Obeidat, Director of the Queen Rania Center for Entrepreneurship, along with enthusiasts of entrepreneurship.